Lazy Luddite Log

 Video Ezy in Notting Hill

 Friends are surprised when I say I still borrow movies from a video library.
-They wonder where such an almost-extinct institution from our youth can still exist.
+They wonder where such an almost-extinct institution of our youth can still exist.
 Yes video stores have been shrinking and closing ever since the Internet became an effective way of delivering movie content.
-But some still operate and the one I'm a member of (at the time of writing) is a Video Ezy at 414 Ferntree Gully Road (close to the Blackburn Road intersection in a small set of shops that includes the passive-aggressive 'mower man').
+But some still operate and the one I'm a member of (at the time of writing) is a Video Ezy at 414 Ferntree Gully Road (close to the Blackburn Road intersection in a small set of shops that includes the passive-aggressive mower-man).

 This small library is crammed with DVDs which suggests to me that the collection has been consolidated from other now-closed franchisees.
 Who can say how long this one will stay open.
 It does seem to get lots of customers however.
 I think two factors may contribute to this.
 One is that there are customers like me who still enjoy browsing shelves and using discs and are prepared to come from surrounding suburbs.
 The other is that Notting Hill is a neighbourhood with a lot of affluent and aging residents who own nice DVD players and lack the patience to bother with newer forms of information delivery.